Labor and Economic Opportunity

 Trent's family first came to Michigan in the 1830s.
 She grew up in Highland Park and Detroit.
 She is a graduate of Detroit's famed Cass Technical High School and holds a BA in journalism and Africana Studies and MA in communications from Wayne State University.
 She also completed graduate studies at the University of Cape Town in Cape Town, South Africa.
 She has completed fellowships with the American Political Science Association in Washington D.C. and the Michigan Political Leadership Program at Michigan State University and is a graduate of the Detroit Regional Chamber's Leadership Detroit program.

 Liza Estlund Olson will serve as Acting Director of the Michigan Unemployment Insurance Agency.
-This will be Olson’s second time serving as Acting Director of the UIA.
+This will be Olson's second time serving as Acting Director of the UIA.
 She previously served as Acting Director from 2007-2008.
 Olson also previously served as Director of the Michigan Bureau of Workforce Transformation from 2008-2011.
 And most recently served as the Director of the Office of the State Employer.
+Liza is a graduate of Michigan State University's James Madison College.

 Gary Heidel was appointed Acting Executive Director of the Michigan State Housing Development Authority (MSHDA) by the Authority Board in April 2019.
 Prior to the appointment, he served as MSHDA's chief housing investment officer.